LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 Electric field combinations which are mirror images of one another are called enantiomorph.
 The outputs are insensitive to global phase shift and therefore the *phase reference input*[?] can be arbitrarily phase shifted to coincide with the real axis.

-It can then be shown, when the phasors are small ($z_k=e^{-j \phi_k}\approx. 1-j\phi_k$, that  that the conjugate pair of null rows $m_1$ and $m_2$ of $M$ always produces a kernel null that is robust to these arbitrary imaginary phasors.
+It can then be shown, when the phasors are small ($z_k=e^{-j \phi_k}\approx 1-j\phi_k$), that  that the conjugate pair of null rows $m_1$ and $m_2$ of $M$ always produces a kernel null that is robust to these arbitrary imaginary phasors.
 The same is true for purely real input electric fields that would correspond to pure photometric error generated by fluctuations of the coupling efficiencies.

 [To do: understand figure 3]